-For more details about the specific elements of the Careers Journey that our students follow whilst at SCC, please view or download the document below:
+For more details about the Careers Journey that our students follow, please view or download the document below.

 Exploring Careers at Home

 DurhamWorks is a dedicated programme for young people aged 16-24 living in County Durham who are not in education, employment or training.
-DurhamWorks can provide a wide range of support to young people to help them to tailor their own future.
-For students leaving school at the end of Y11, DurhamWorks can provide further support in the next stages of your life.
+DurhamWorks provides a wide range of support to young people to help them plan their own futures.
+For students leaving school at the end of Year 11, DurhamWorks can provide further support in the next stages of your lives.

 Employer Links and Engagement

-If you are a local employer who would be interested in supporting the programme of careers education that we offer to students at SCC, we would be delighted to hear from you.
-Please contact Mrs King, the school’s Careers Leader, at this email address: firstname.lastname@example.org
+If you are a local employer who would be interested in supporting our programme of careers education, we would be delighted to hear from you.
+Please contact Mrs King, the school’s Careers Leader, on firstname.lastname@example.org

 Reviewing our Careers Programme

-In order to ensure the impact of our careers programme, we use a variety of methods to review it, including:
+We use a variety of methods to review our Careers Programme, including:

-- Regularly seeking the views of SCC students, staff, parents and external agencies.
+- Regularly seeking the views of students, staff, parents and external agencies

-- Analysing destination data for SCC students who leave the school at the end of Y11.
+- Analysing destination data for students who leave the school at the end of Year 11

-Our careers programme is reviewed on an annual basis and the next scheduled review will take place in July 2022.
+Our careers programme is reviewed annually and the next scheduled review will take place in July 2022.

 The Quality in Careers Standard